Partnerships, Fellowships & Grants

 DACOR Bacon House Foundation Fellowship

-Each year the DACOR Bacon House Foundation offers graduate fellowships for study toward a Master’s Degree in international affairs.
+Every three years the DACOR Bacon House Foundation offers graduate fellowships for study toward a Master’s Degree in international affairs.
 These are $10,000 tuition-only grants.
 Recipients must be U.S. citizens.
 The fellowships are for study at any accredited graduate school in the United States.
+The next eligibility period for the Elliott School is 2029-2030.

 Learn more about the DACOR Bacon House Foundation Fellowship